dekay2323/RomanNumerals/README.md

 ### Webapp
 - I created a simple Grails project (in Intellij or simple grails create-app)
     - I choose Grails as it is Spring Boot, with Convention over Code making for Rapid Application Development
-    - Grails works seamlessly with Java
+    - Works seamlessly with Java
+    - Containerless
 - Started on the web interface
 - A little bit of Jquery
 - Worked on error handling and displaying the errors